erumd/Note-Taker/README.md

 https://whispering-falls-96422.herokuapp.com/

 Clone the above GitHub repo link and open it on your computer.
-You can also click on the Heroku link and open up the website to add notes.
+You can also click on the Heroku link and open up the website to add notes, edit previous notes, add new notes, and delete previous notes.

 ![Screenshot](./Assets/note.jpg)
 ![Screenshot](Assets/addnote.jpg)

-When prompted, choose from employee role to add, and enter your response.

-Open generateIndex.html file to view your input .

-## Usage

 ## Questions